Binary Linear Codes, Dimers and Hypermatrices: Introduction

-In this paper we carry out the Kasteleyn method for general binary linear codes.
-We show that the weight enumerator of any binary linear code is polynomial reducible to the permanent of the triadjacency 3-matrix of a 2-dimensional simplicial complex.
+In this paper we show that the weight enumerator of any binary linear code is equal to the permanent of the triadjacency 3-matrix of a 2-dimensional simplicial complex.
 In analogy to the standard (2-dimensional) matrices we say that a 3-dimensional non-negative matrix $A$ is {\em Kasteleyn} if signs of its entries may be changed so that, denoting by $A'$ the resulting 3-dimensional matrix, we have $\Per(A)= \det(A')$.
 We show that in contrast with the 2-dimensional case the class of Kasteleyn 3-dimensional matrices is rich; namely, for each 2-dimensional non-negative matrix $M$ there is a 3-dimensional non-negative Kasteleyn matrix $A$ so that $\Per(M)= \Per(A)$.

-Finally we conclude with some remarks directed towards possible application for the 3-dimensional Ising and dimer problems.
+Summarising, we have the following applications for the basic 3-dimensional statistical physics models. \begin{itemize} \item We write the partition function of the dimer problem in the cubic lattice as 3-determinant. \item We write the partition function of the Ising problem in the cubic lattice as 3-permanent. \end{itemize}

+Using some results of this paper ML showed in \cite{L1} how to write both these partition functions as a single formal product.